 3. Materials and Resources: 15 of 16 available points, with healthy and local materials

 An extraordinary customer:

-A nice surprise for Alain Culis, President of Énergéco Concept, was when he learned exactly who his client was: "Throughout the construction and up until the delivery of the house, I did not know who Roman Szumski was.
+A nice surprise for Alain Culis, President of Énergéco Concept (Manufacturers of the popular modern green prefab kit home - Le Refuge) , was when he learned exactly who the client for this prefab eco home was: "Throughout the construction and up until the delivery of the house, I did not know who Roman Szumski was.
 He visited the factory during manufacturing, took many pictures, and constantly praised the workmanship.
 Once the house was delivered, I was very surprised to learn that he was the Vice President of Life Sciences at the National Research Council of Canada (NRC).

 In the field of life sciences, Mr Szumski is considered a visionary leader and an innovative manager.
 During the first winter, he invited me to his home and showed me the many monitors he had installed (humidity, CO, temperature) to calculate all possible variations between the indoor and outdoor environments.
 In fact, the indoor temperature varied at most by one degree Celsius during the winter, while humidity remained constant at 48%, highlighting the superb efficiency and performance of the house.
 In short, all this made me very proud of my company ".

 In this interview with Ecohome's French counterpart (and LEED provider) Evaluations Ecohabitation, Roman Szumski shared his goals and design choices, highlighting the influence of his workplace on his decisions: